martinsumner/riak_kv/docs/ReplicationGuide.md

 ### Initial Configuration

-Full-sync replication requires the existence of source queue definitions and sink worker configurations.
+Full-sync replication requires the existence of source queue definitions and sink worker configurations, in order for discovered deltas to be repaired.
 The same configurations can be used as for real-time replication.
 If there is a need to support reconciliation without allowing for real-time replication - then the `block_rtq` keyword can be used instead of `any` on the source queue definition.

+> In configuration, reconciliation processes are commonly referred to by the initialism `ttaaefs` - TicTac AAE Full-Sync.

 To enable reconciliation an initial configuration is required: